Mappin & Webb: History

 One of Jonathan Mappin's great-grandsons, John Mappin, started his own business in London, Mappin & Company, in 1860, which became Mappin, Webb & Co. in 1862 after John Mappin was joined by his brother-in-law George Webb.
-The first Mappin & Webb store opened in 1860 at 77–78 Oxford Street, London (renumbered 160–162 in 1880), and the company's candelabras, fine silverware, and vanity products swiftly gained renown.
+The first Mappin & Webb store opened in 1860 at 77–78 Oxford Street (Mappin House), London (renumbered 160–162 in 1880), and the company's candelabras, fine silverware, and vanity products swiftly gained renown.
 As a natural progression from silverware, Mappin & Webb began designing jewellery.

 In 1870, they built a showroom in the City of London on Poultry.
 In 1903, Mappin, Webb & Co. acquired Mappin Brothers.
 Three years later the premises on Oxford Street were rebuilt to designs by Belcher & Joass.
 Joass also rebuilt the Regent Street store (inherited from Mappin Brothers), in 1914.

 In 1926, the company had trading difficulties and had to reduce its capital by 50%.
 However, in 1929, the Oxford Street store was further expanded to add number 156, becoming 156-162 Oxford Street.

 By the 1950s, the Regent Street store was proving more successful than the Oxford Street store with the company claiming that that particular part of Oxford Street was no longer suitable for their class of business, and in 1956 the company closed its showrooms in Oxford Street.
 They retained the property and their headquarters on Oxford Street but let out the store to another company.
 They announced the same year that they had acquired a new showroom on Brompton Road in Knightsbridge.

 Starting in 1956 they started to diversify, acquiring surgical instrument manufacturer John Weiss & Son, and controlling interests in the Pinking Shear Company and Belfast-based linen manufacturer, Robinson & Cleaver.
 Robinson & Cleaver held a Royal Warrant as linen drapers to Queen Elizabeth II.
 In 1957 and 1958, they further expanded, acquiring plate and cutlery manufacturer, Gladwin Limited of Sheffield and then, via John Weiss, a 50% interest in dispensing chemist, Lewis & Burrows.